A survey by Walker revealed customer experience will overtake products and pricing as the primary brand differentiator as of next year.

-That’s why, as a quality analyst, you play a crucial role in your call center’s success.
+That’s why, as a quality analyst in customer service, you play a crucial role in your call center’s success.

-You have the power to help customer service improve as part of an ongoing quality-assurance program.
-Without your expertise, the management team may have no idea where it’s going wrong and struggle to achieve the level of service to which it aspires.
+You have the power to help customer service improve as part of an ongoing quality assurance program.
+Without your expertise, the management team may not understand where it’s going wrong and struggle to achieve the level of service to which it aspires.

-However, actually knowing what’s required and expected of you as a quality analyst can be confusing, especially at the start of your career.
+However knowing what’s required and expected of you as a quality analyst can confuse, especially at the start of your career.

-Below, we take a closer look at the definition of quality analyst in BPO (Business Process Outsourcing) and what you should be doing as a quality analyst, covering everything from your duties to implementing changes.
+Below, we take a closer look at the definition of quality analyst in BPO (Business Process Outsourcing) and what you should do as a quality analyst, covering everything from your duties to implementing changes.

 Every business has its own values and objectives, even if they’re almost identical from one to the next.
 For call centers handling inbound and outbound calls for an external company, you must take time to explore and understand its core mission if you’re going to take its CX to the next level.

-Discuss this with managers and investigate ways in which values have been upheld so far.
-What has worked well so far and what could be improved?
+Discuss this with managers and investigate ways in which values have been upheld.
+What has worked well so far and what they could improve?
 How are targets being hit and missed?

-This will help you know what to watch out for when evaluating agents’ performance and creating strategies to achieve better service in the future.
-Understanding the definition of quality analyst in BPO is essential for yourself and management, so make sure everyone involved knows what you’re there for.
+This will help you know what to watch out for when evaluating agents’ performance and creating strategies to achieve better service.
+Understanding the definition of a quality analyst in a BPO is essential for yourself and management, so make sure everyone involved knows what you’re there for.